tomster/halfnarp/README.rst

 Note, that any updates against this URL will **not** update the previous ids but instead completely **replace** them with the new values.
 I.e. if the user has added another talk to his wishlist, the client must send the entire list, not just the new talk.

+If – for some reason – the client can or wants to only remember the *url* but not the vote it has cast, it can retrieve them by issuing a ``GET`` on the URL it received (the same one used for ``PUT``ing updates.)

 Admin usage
 ===========